Translations

 Sunday, December 20, 2020

-12/20/2020 “LIFE, SUCH AS IT IS” UPDATE
+12/20/2020 “LIFE, SUCH AS IT IS,” UPDATE

 Initial Introduction

-Since my 11/22/2020 article, within the context of my 12/13/2020 article, the following has been “life, such as it is,” to this date.
-Warm up a cup of coffee, and read a while!
+Since the 11/22/2020 article and within the context of the 12/13/2020 article, this entry catches up on “life, such as it is,” to today.
+Warm up a cup of coffee and read for a while!

-12/20/2020 Introduction Continued
+Introduction Continued

-On 12/27/2000, Mom “went to see Jesus," as she had stated, before she passed.
-I’ve written about the details in previous articles.
-On 12/24/2000, I was with Mom at Holston Valley Medical Center.
-I had signed the papers, to bring Mom home to die, with hospice care.
-(That was the hardest task in my life.)
-Before the ambulance, which I followed, came to transport Mom home, she had stated to me (on that late Christmas Eve afternoon, as darkness was falling), “You all must let me go.
+On 12/27/2000, my mother “went to see Jesus," as she had stated that she wanted to do, before she died.
+Again, previous articles have focused on that sad day.
+On 12/24/2000, I was with my mother at the Holston Valley Medical Center.
+That Christmas Eve, I signed the required papers to allow my mother to return home with hospice care and to die at home.
+That was the hardest thing that I had ever done in life.
+Before the ambulance, which I followed later, arrived to transport my mother back home, she said to me on that late Christmas Eve late afternoon as darkness was falling, “You all have to let me go.
 I want to go see Jesus.”

 Thanksgiving: "Mask Mafia" Compliant